 Partner's and other parties' interests and rights.
 Relevance in IVA and bankruptcy.
 Identifying charges holders and dealing with future payments.
 Ascertaining debtor's share of value.
+Realisation of debtor's share of value.

 C.2.10 Miscellaneous

 Doing nothing/debtors in denial.
 Income maximisation of debtor, including the qualifying rules and means testing principles for: